Gyshie/linux/Documentation/crypto/descore-readme.rst

 motivation and history
 ======================

-a while ago i wanted some des routines and the routines documented on sun's man pages either didn't exist or dumped core.  i had heard of kerberos, and knew that it used des,  so i figured i'd use its routines.  but once i got it and looked at the code,  it really set off a lot of pet peeves - it was too convoluted, the code had been written without taking advantage of the regular structure of operations such as IP, E, and FP (i.e. the author didn't sit down and think before coding),
+a while ago I wanted some des routines and the routines documented on sun's man pages either didn't exist or dumped core.
+I had heard of kerberos, and knew that it used des,  so I figured I'd use its routines.  but once I got it and looked at the code,  it really set off a lot of pet peeves - it was too convoluted, the code had been written without taking advantage of the regular structure of operations such as IP, E, and FP (i.e. the author didn't sit down and think before coding),